bstaple1/MTGA_Draft_17Lands/README.md

 - Step 1: Download and unzip the MTGA_Draft_17Lands-main.zip file or clone the repository.

-- Step 2: In Arena, go to Adjust Options, Account, and then check the Detailed Logs (Plugin Support) check box
+- Step 2: In Arena, go to Adjust Options, Account, and then check the Detailed Logs (Plugin Support) check box.

 - Step 3: Double-click setup.exe to start the install.

-    - Note: The application must be installed to the main drive (C drive)
+    - Note: The application must be installed to the main drive (C drive).

-- Step 4: Go to the installed folder and right-click the exectuable (.exe), click properties, compatibility tab, and check Run this program as an administrator
+- Step 4: Go to the installed folder and right-click the exectuable (.exe), click properties, compatibility tab, and check Run this program as an administrator.

 - Step 5: Double-click the MTGA_Draft_Tool.exe to start the program.

 - Step 6: Download the sets that you plan on using (Data->View Sets).

-    - Note: Use ID 79418 when downloading Kamigawa: Neon Dynasty

 - Step 7: Start the draft in Arena.